mjbradvica/personal-website-articles/2023/when-to-use-each-state-type.md

 > Intermediate state = local state + switch statement.

 The common pattern to use for intermediate state is a reducer.
-A reducer simply encapsulate's the local state variable while exposing the state and a dispatch function.
-If you are using React, the [useReducer](https://react.dev/reference/react/useReducer) hook is build into the framework.
+A reducer simply encapsulates the local state variable while exposing the state and a dispatch function.
+If you are using React, the [useReducer](https://react.dev/reference/react/useReducer) hook is built into the framework.
 Vue and Angular uses do not fret, it is an [easy concept to copy.](https://michaelbradvica.com/mimicking-use-reducer-in-vue-and-angular)

 Applying intermediate state requires you to ask the following questions: